panva/jose/docs/jwe/general/encrypt/interfaces/Recipient.md

 ▸ **setUnprotectedHeader**(`unprotectedHeader`): `Recipient`

-Sets the JWE Per-Recipient Unprotected Header on the Recipient object.
+Sets the JWE Per-Recipient Unprotected Header.
+May only be called once.

 #### Parameters